Great Smog of London: In media

+An episode of The Goon Show entitled "Forog", broadcast on the BBC Home Service on 21 December 1954, was a thinly veiled satire on the killer fog crisis.
+The script by Eric Sykes and Spike Milligan concerned the statues of London's monuments, who could get up and move about the city undisturbed only at times when it was enveloped in a characteristic smog.
+Government-sponsored scientific research sought to dispense with the choking fog, to the annoyance of the statues.
+It is the background for E. C. R. Lorac's 1954 mystery Shroud of Darkness.
+The D. E. Stevenson novel The Tall Stranger (1957) opens with a dense "fog" that penetrates indoors and endangers hospital patients, in an apparent reference to the 1952 smog event.

 The Great Smog is the central focus of season 1, episode 4 of Netflix's The Crown.
 The portrayal of the event was regarded as reasonably accurate by critics, although the political importance and the chaos in the hospitals were thought to have been greatly exaggerated.

-An episode of The Goon Show entitled 'Forog', broadcast on the BBC Home Service 21 December 1954, was a thinly veiled satire on the killer fog crisis.
-The script by Eric Sykes and Spike Milligan concerned the statues of London's monuments, who could get up and move about the city undisturbed only at times when it was enveloped in a characteristic smog.
-Government-sponsored scientific research sought to dispense with the choking fog, to the annoyance of the statues.

 The Great Smog is the setting of the Doctor Who audio play The Creeping Death and the novel Amorality Tale.
 The Boris Starling novel Visibility is set in the 1952 smog event.

-It is the background for E.C.R.
-Lorac’s 1954 mystery Shroud of Darkness.

-The D. E. Stevenson novel The Tall Stranger (1957) opens with a dense "fog" that penetrates indoors and endangers hospital patients, in an apparent reference to the 1952 smog event.

-In C.J.
-Sansom’s 2012 alternate reality book Dominion a key plot point develops during the event.
+In C. J. Sansom's 2012 alternate reality book Dominion a key plot point develops during the event.
 The video game Reverse: 1999 version 2.3 story "London Dawning" features a setting heavily inspired by the Great Smog, including characters who are inspired by it and having the smog as the main antagonist.